We arrived around 11 AM at the Stadion in Essen (Germany) for our first show of the KISS End Of The Road World Tour!

 This was the setlist: Detroit Rock City, Shout It Out Loud, Deuce, Say Yeah, I Love It Loud, Heaven's On Fire, War Machine (Gene breathes fire) Lick It Up, Calling Dr. Love, 100,000 Years (with Eric's drum solo) Cold Gin (with Tommy's guitar solo) God Of Thunder (with Gene's bass solo) Psycho Circus, Let Me Go, Rock & Roll (with jam solo) Love Gun (Paul flying to stage) I Was Made For Lovin' You & Black Diamond.
 Encore: Beth (Eric on piano) Crazy Crazy Nights & Rock and Roll All Nite.

-Here's a selection of our photo's from this show:
+Here's a selection of our photo's from this show (click on play button):

 Every time we'll see KISS we got the chills and are so excited to see a show again, we cann't get enough of it.
 Especially on front row, it's like you're sucked into the show and nothing beats a KISS show, it's a experience!